 Strategy 4: Combination Strategies

-The FEIE + Zero-Tax Country Combo
+FEIE + Zero-Tax Country Combination

-- Earn under $126,500 in self-employment or consulting income
+- Keep self-employment or consulting income below $126,500

-- No local tax owed (zero-tax country)
+- Pay no local income tax (zero-tax country)

-The S-Corp + FEIE Structure
+S-Corp + FEIE Structure

-For self-employed Americans earning $100K–$200K:
+A structure commonly cited for self-employed Americans earning $100K–$200K:

 - Form a US S-Corporation

-- Pay yourself a "reasonable salary" of, say, $70,000
+- Pay a "reasonable salary" of, for example, $70,000

-- Live abroad, claim FEIE on the $70,000 salary
+- Reside abroad and claim FEIE on the salary portion

-Strategy 5: Renunciation (The Nuclear Option)
+Strategy 5: Renunciation

 The Costs